-More than two years after being diagnosed with irritable bowel syndrome (IBS), I have finally found a way to keep my IBS symptoms at bay.
+Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

 My IBS Symptoms

 IBS is a chronic functional gastrointestinal disorder with heterogeneous symptoms; people with IBS present with different symptomology.
 I’ll describe mine below.

 I have diarrhea-predominant IBS (IBS-D); I very rarely suffer from constipation, and, if I do, it’s almost certainly because of mild dehydration.